Siamul/NLP-Project/README.md

 You can download all the datasets, the compiled embeddings files, and the annoy object here: https://drive.google.com/drive/folders/1FYxKooQ0dbOMZcJjkP2tfLfyhuo0bWuU?usp=sharing

+To find the closest lines in the poetry dataset for our own text, put the text in input.txt and run:

+> python text2poem_glove.py

+for matched lines using glove and

+> python text2poem_BERT.py <model_name>

+for matched liens using BERT.

 Examples of these matching are provided at the end.

 -------------------------------------------------